CNAG-Biomedical-Informatics/convert-pheno/docs/tutorial.md

+!!!
+Tip "Google Colab version"
+    We created a [Google Colab version](https://colab.research.google.com/drive/1T6F3bLwfZyiYKD6fl1CIxs9vG068RHQ6) of the tutorial.
+Users can view notebooks shared publicly without sign-in, but you need a google account to execute code.

-This page provides brief tutorials on how to perform data conversion.
+This page provides brief tutorials on how to perform data conversion by using `Convert-Pheno`**command-line interface**.

 !!!
 Info "Note on installation"
     Before proceeding, ensure that the software is properly installed.
 In the following instructions, it will be assumed that you have downloaded and installed the [containerized version](https://github.com/mrueda/convert-pheno#containerized).